divonisimon97/IT-Support-Help-Desk-Ticketing-System/README.md

 # <h1>IT Support Help Desk Ticketing System </h1>

 <h2>Description</h2>
-In this project, I focus on creating a ticketing system.
+In this project, I focus on creating a ticketing system using MariaDB on a Apache web server assigned to a localhost.
 The goal is to set up a help desk ticketing system to track and manage IT support requests.
 <br />